 An employer of record (EOR) is a third-party organization that becomes the full legal employer of your workforce and assumes all employer-related responsibilities and tasks on behalf of your company.
 An EOR takes on a company’s human resources responsibilities and onboards, pays, and manages your supported employees while you maintain and control the day-to-day operations.

-A global employer of record allows companies to legally engage with employees across international borders without having to set up a local entity or risk violating local country or state employment laws.
-Think of a global EOR as your international HR team who understands the complex labor laws and payroll regulations of the different markets your workforce is located in.
+A global employer of record, also often called a global employment organization, allows companies to legally engage with employees across international borders without having to set up a local entity or risk violating local country or state employment laws.
+Think of a global EOR as your international HR team that understands the complex labor laws and payroll regulations of the different markets your workforce is located in.

 Ultimately, an employer of record allows companies to legally and efficiently engage talent within the global marketplace without having to set up a foreign entity or risk violating local employment laws.